Sources

 Any source module can be configured with the distance, vpeculiar, ra and dec keyword arguments.
 The distance, RA and Dec define the offset of the particles relative to the observer.
 The source is given a recession velocity that places it in the Hubble flow according to its distance and the Hubble constant \(H_0=h(100\,\mathrm{km}\,\mathrm{s}^{-1}\,\mathrm{Mpc}^{-1})\).
 By default h=0.7, but this can be adjusted with the h keyword argument.

 The systemic velocity of the source is defined as the sum of the Hubble and peculiar velocities: \(v_\mathrm{sys}=v_\mathrm{Hubble}+v_\mathrm{peculiar}\).
 A positive peculiar velocity therefore makes the source recede faster than \(v_\mathrm{Hubble}=H_0D\), and vice-versa.
+The source is assigned a nominal systemic velocity accessible as the vsys attribute, but particle velocities are shifted according to their individual distances (this avoids errors in sources with large extents along the line of sight).

 Manipulating a source before making a mock